aws-samples/aws-lex-web-ui/README-css-style.md

 1) Update lex-web-ui-loader-config.json.
 Change the property ui.toolbarColor.
 You must select a value from. https://vuetifyjs.com/en/styles/colors#
-2) OR use the following in css
+2) OR use the following in css to overwrite the color of the default red CSS
 ```
-.toolbar.theme--dark {
+.bg-red {
   background-color: #2b2b2b !important;
 }
 ```